Buy or Sell Transocean Ltd. (RIG) Stock Now | Don't Try to Be a Top Gun

-Transocean Ltd. (NYSE:RIG) went up by 1.08% from its latest closing price compared to the recent 1-year high of $5.56.
-The company’s stock price has collected 4.46% of gains in the last five trading sessions.
+Transocean Ltd. (NYSE:RIG) went up by 4.71% from its latest closing price compared to the recent 1-year high of $5.56.
+The company’s stock price has collected -4.04% of loss in the last five trading sessions.
 The Wall Street Journal reported on 12/17/20 that Transocean’s $1.5 Billion Restructuring Survives Hedge-Fund Lawsuit

 Is It Worth Investing in Transocean Ltd. (NYSE :RIG) Right Now?